-All instructions later in the pipeline than it (behind it) are also stalled No new instructions are fetched or enter the pipeline during the stall • Data Hazards:
+All instructions later in the pipeline than it (behind it) are also stalled

+No new instructions are fetched or enter the pipeline during the stall

+Data Hazards:
-Occur when the order of access to operands is changed by the pipeline

-(vs. the normal order encountered by sequentially executing instructions) In non-pipelined Seq.
+Occur when the order of access to operands is changed by the pipeline (vs. the normal order encountered by sequentially executing instructions) In non-pipelined Seq.
 HW, only one instruct at a time is touching operands Two instructions can create a hazard by writing and reading the same variable

-- Example: Assembly code reading from and writing to Registers

-Output = INS Op1, Op2
+Example: Assembly code reading from and writing to Registers Output = INS Op1, Op2

-R1 = MUL R2, R3 R4 = ADD R1, R5 R8 = SUB R6, R7
+R1 = MUL R2, R3

+R4 = ADD R1, R5

+R8 = SUB R6, R7

-The ADD instruction has a source, R1, that is the destination of the MUL It is possible that MUL does not write R1 until after ADD reads R1 e.g.) If an interrupt occurs b/w MUL and ADD, then ADD will get the new R1
+The ADD instruction has a source, R1, that is the destination of the MUL It is possible that MUL does not write R1 until after ADD reads R1 ADD starts Operand Fetch (FO) before MUL completes Execute (EX) step Pipeline overlap has exposed a Data "Race" Condition on R1 Unless precautions are taken, ADD will use an old value of R1 Non-deterministic behavior could also result:

+e.g.) If an interrupt occurs b/w MUL and ADD, then ADD will get the new R1